Robin Pope Safaris

 Zambia lies on the high plateau of Central Africa.
-Sharing the Victoria Falls with neighbouring Zimbabwe and home to a huge variety of flora and fauna, this is a perfect port of call for all nature, adventure and outdoor enthusiasts.
+Sharing the Victoria Falls with Zimbabwe and home to a huge variety of flora and fauna, this is a perfect port of call for all nature, adventure and outdoor enthusiasts.
 There is so much to discover here.
 You can expect vast open spaces, spectacular sunsets, an abundance of wildlife and remote wilderness the size of Wales!

 Zambia’s water worlds are also a pleasant surprise, especially for a landlocked country.
 The three great rivers of the land – the Kafue, the Luangwa and the Zambezi – have shaped both the terrain and the lives of its people for centuries.
 There are also seventeen serene and powerful waterfalls to look out on your journey though the country.